Special Announcement: Letter from NORD's CEO, Peter L. Saltonstall

 Summary

 Osteopetrosis is marked by increased bone density due to a defect in bone reabsorption by cells called osteoclasts.
-This leads to accumulation of bone with defective architecture, making them brittle and susceptible to fracture.
-In some cases, this is also accompanied by skeletal abnormalities.
+This leads to accumulation of bone with defective architecture, making them brittle and susceptible to fracture and to skeletal abnormalities.
 Although symptoms may not initially be apparent in people with mild forms of this disorder, trivial injuries may cause bone fractures due to bone fragility.
-Early diagnosis is important in the most severe forms of these disorders, as they cause irreversible complications, and may be treated with hematopoietic stem cell transplant.
+Early diagnosis is important in the most severe forms of these disorders, as they cause irreversible complications and may be treated with hematopoietic stem cell transplantation.

-There are three types of osteopetrosis, classified by their mode of inheritance: autosomal dominant, autosomal recessive, and X-linked recessive.
-The autosomal dominant form is the most common: usually, patients have mild symptoms that present in late childhood to adulthood.
+There are three types of osteopetrosis, and they are classified by their mode of inheritance: autosomal dominant, autosomal recessive and X-linked recessive.
+The autosomal dominant form is the most common: usually, patients have mild symptoms that begin in late childhood to adulthood.
 The autosomal recessive form, also called the malignant infantile type, is apparent soon after birth and frequently shortens life expectancy.
-Finally, the X-linked form of osteopetrosis is extremely rare, with only a few cases reported.
+The X-linked form of osteopetrosis is extremely rare, with only a few cases reported.
 There is also an intermediate type of osteopetrosis, comprising both milder autosomal recessive forms and dominant ones with early and severe presentation.

 Introduction